Southern Thailand Trip. Day 4-5: Krabi

 The Natural hot spring

-Next on the second day of the itinerary was the Krabi natural hot spring located at Amphoe Khlong Thom, It was about 70 km from Ao Nang city center.
+Next on the second day of the itinerary, the Krabi natural hot spring, located at Amphoe Khlong Thom, is about 70 km from Ao Nang city center.

-The hot spring mineral waterfall comes down from the nearby mountain and there are many hollowed-out 'bathtubs' which are caused by the running water from the thermal springs.
-We were given 20 minutes and took a chance soaked in the hot spring.
+The hot spring mineral waterfall comes down from a nearby mountain and there are many hollowed-out 'bathtubs,' which are caused by the running water from the thermal springs.
+We were given 20 minutes and took a chance to soak in the hot spring.

 We were in the Safari group number 5... yeayyy